seetadev/wireshark-dissectors/README.md

 # Libp2p and Ethp2p Network Analysis using Wireshark Dissectors

 A collection of Wireshark Dissectors for analyzing libp2p and Ethereum Consensus Client packet traces for QUIC connections.
-We are in progress to extend this initiative by Marco to other transport layer protocols at libp2p.
+We are in progress to extend this initiative by Marco both in ethp2p as well as in the other transport layer protocols at libp2p.

 ## Extending unified observability and Experimentation Framework